Chiann Fan Gibson: Professional career

 In 2016, Gibson was named President of the American Academy of Cosmetic Dentistry, the third woman and first woman of Asian descent to do so.

 Awards

 In 1998 Miss Universe Co-owner Donald Trump awarded Gibson the “honorary” title of the official dentist of the Miss Universe Pageant.
 Trump's document states “Dr. Gibson is a dedication to the profession…and has the ability to create that perfect smile.
 She always turns my frown upside down."
 In 2006 Gibson was honored by Delta Delta Delta as being 1 of only 66 "Distinguished Delta Alumni" in its 108-year history.

 Personal

 Gibson is married to Emmy Award-winning TV host and entrepreneur Jim Gibson.
 Their wedding (1999) was held at the Mar-a-Lago estate of Donald Trump with Trump the signing witness on their wedding license.
-They have a son, James III, and a daughter, Joby.
+They have a son, James Keith Gibson III.
 Gibson is involved in numerous charitable foundations, often speaking on “The American dream is alive and well” and “The importance of proper dental healthcare”.
 Gibson resides in Sugar Grove, Illinois.